neilgee/genesischild/readme.md

 This child theme is declaring support for HTML5, viewport, footer widgets.

 Javascripts
-- It has a responsive menu for the Primary Nav. ~ credit to @OzzyR
+- It has a responsive menu  ~ credit to @OzzyR ~ adjusted just for the Primary Navigation
 - FontAwesome is enabled.
 - Placeholder.js is enabled.

 CSS
+- Regular style.css with all Genesis Framework and placeholders to start new project
 - 2 x IE styles in CSS directory, one targets IE8 and lower, the other IE9 and lower

 Widgetised Areas